QuoZer/semantic_covins/README.md

+# Spot COVINS client

+This branch aims to prepare the semantic covins project for deployment, including on Spot's hardware.
+It contains all additions of the `semantic` branch, but organizes it better and includes some Spot related code.
+The two `Dockerfile_client` files are intended to be used on (spot) clients.
+They contain dependencies and sources for the semantic segmentation network, spot wrapper, ORB_SLAM and RealSense.
+The source volume mounting was commented out for ease of deployment on CORE I/O. The arm64 version of the container was more in focus as it is more relevant to the target hardware, therefore the x86 version lacks some CUDA and PyTorch dependencies.
+A new launch file was introduced to start all three components of a client.

+# Semantic COVINS

+## Semantic usage

+See in `docs/Semantic_COVINS.md`

 # TODOs
 Implement:
 - [x] KF counter
 - [x] When optim runs after LC detection--> print
 - [x] Place recognition on which agent?
+- [x] Merge changes from main
+- [x] Remove irrelevent dependencies
+- Voxblox integration
+    - [x] Autostart Voxblox
+    - or
+    - [ ] Deeper backend Voxblox integration
+- [x] Include the semantic segmentation node
+- [X] Integrate mapper into the pipeline
+- [ ] Fully document the changes, parameters and functionality
+- [ ] Make the semantics mode optional (done on the front-end side, needs work on viz side)
+- [ ] Clean up the semantic_segmentation container - no need to keep the whole ws

 Test:
 - [x] placerec.cov_consistency_thres: 2